Gower-metric/gower-metric/examples/README.md

 - ratio_scale_interval
 - numeric

+> [!Important]
-Please do remember, there is no automatic feature type detection.
+> Please do remember, there is no automatic feature type detection.
 One must be aware of data they use and provide.
 Any potential mistakes could occur due to mislabeling feature types, so please be careful and double-check your input data types.

 ## Input data type - format
-There are two supported input data types:
+There are two supported input data types.

-- numpy array: np.array
+### Numpy array
 ```python
 import numpy as np